 1994 – Belgian Anique Wouters becomes the first woman to go topless on Playa Norte.
 For days men accomplish little besides what they can manage while sitting down.

 2001 – At the end of a particularly robust three day Cinco de Mayo celebration town council legalizes the use of golf carts on the street by anyone with $50 and at least one hand cocktail-free.

 2008 – Pedro draws on his spring break experience in Miami to introduce waffle cones to Isla Mujerenders.
 Size Small bikini bottoms soon become obsolete.

-It’s a tiny, recently developed island in the Gulf of Mexico, obviously there’s Internet everywhere.
+It’s a tiny, recently developed island in the Gulf of Mexico, obviously there’s Internet and SIM cards everywhere.
 Where did you think you were going, rural Saskatchewan?

 The Centro de Salud is just off the main square and specializes in administering painkillers to those with toes run over by errant golf carts and large bottles of water to those who had their first Dos Sequis at 9 am on the ferry over and are now suffering from a late afternoon case of dry mouth.
 Also known as “drinking yourself sober”, the “interim hangover” or “the Paula Abdul”.